 Their latest single, "Blame it on My Youth," just dropped and it is sure to garner plenty of mixed reactions, especially from longtime fans of the band.

-This song is a far cry from the Blink-182 that streaked and cursed their way into our hearts in the late '90s.
+This song is a far cry from the Blink-182 that streaked and cursed their way to superstardom in the late '90s.
 It is nothing like the Blink-182 that tugged on our heartstrings with a freshly macabre take on pop-punk in the early aughts.
-And it is a complete departure from the Blink-182 that attempted to recapture the magic of their youthful San Diego sound on their last album, 2016's (tepidly received) California.
-The band has gone through many changes throughout the years—most notably with the loss of founding member and guitarist, Tom Delonge (who left the band to join forces with the Pentagon to prove the existence of aliens) and the induction of Alkaline Trio's Matt Skiba to take his place—but "Blame it on My Youth" marks the first time that the band has significantly redefined the signature Blink sound since the 2002 release of the group's self-titled LP.
+And it is a departure from the Blink-182 that attempted to recapture the magic of their youthful San Diego sound on their last album, 2016's (tepidly received) California.
+The band has gone through many changes throughout the years—most notably with the loss of founding member and guitarist, Tom Delonge (who left the band to join forces with the Pentagon in hopes of proving the existence of aliens) and the induction of Alkaline Trio's Matt Skiba to take his place—but "Blame it on My Youth" marks the first time that the band has significantly redefined the signature Blink sound since the 2002 release of the group's self-titled LP.

 Whether you love or loathe the song, it's definitely good to see Blink branching out into new territory again, breaking free of expectation to give us yet another phase in the band's 27-year evolution.

 Blame It On My Youth

 Dustin DiPaulo is a writer and musician from Rochester, New York.
 He received his MFA in Creative Writing from Florida Atlantic University and can most likely be found at a local concert, dive bar, or comedy club (if he's not getting lost somewhere in the woods).